mariusz-schimke/GiGraph/README.md

 </p>

+**If you have any suggestions or comments, feel free to create an issue.**

 # Generating a graph

 For a basic case, create a new **DotGraph** instance, and use its *Edges* collection to define connections between nodes.
 In order to generate the output DOT script, call the ***Build*** extension method on the graph instance.